 People in Vietnam speak Chinese, not because the languages are similar but usually because they have studied it.

 The Vietnamese I have found who can speak Chinese are usually for a few reasons such as:

 - They Studied Chinese – One of the main reasons a person in Vietnam would speak Chinese is because they have purposely studied Chinese.
 Usually, they will do this as part of their University or college courses.
 Many people will learn Chinese as they hope to work for a Chinese company.

 - They Grew Up Near The Border – In some border areas of Vietnam, the people there speak Chinese.
 I have had staff who speak decent Chinese because they grew up near the Chinese-Vietnamese border area.

 - They Work At The Border – Many Vietnamese who work at the border speak Chinese.
-There is a thriving border trade that is going on between Vietnam and China.
-Many of these people who work at the border need to speak Chinese to do their job, including customs officials, truck drivers, freight, and shipping companies.
+A thriving border trade is going on between Vietnam and China.
+Many people who work at the border need to speak Chinese to do their job, including customs officials, truck drivers, freight and shipping companies.

 - Lived In Chinese Speaking Country – Many Vietnamese have lived and worked in a Chinese-speaking country.
 I have known people who have lived, worked and studied in China, Taiwan, and Hong Kong.
 For many of them to be able to live, work, or look in these countries, they need to show that they can speak Chinese before they can obtain a visa.

-- One Of Their Parents Are Chinese – In some instances, one of their parents is Chinese or Chinese speaking, so they speak some Chinese at home.
+- One Of Their Parents Is Chinese – In some instances, one of their parents speaks Chinese or Chinese, so they speak some Chinese at home.

 - Grew Up In Cholon (near Saigon) – Cholon is Vietnam’s largest Chinatown, where the people living there usually identify themselves as Chinese-Vietnam.
 Some people there may speak Mandarin Chinese, but many talks about a dialect of Chinese.